-Water pipes Sample Clauses
+Water Pipes Sample Clauses

-Water pipes.
+Water Pipes.
 The Tenant will at all times exercise every care to prevent waste leakage or misuse of water and forthwith to make good and repair any injury or damage done to any water pipes or taps within the allotment field unless such injury or damage is due to some cause other than the Tenant’s own negligence or default and in any event immediately to report by notice in accordance with clause 4 to the Council any such waste leakage or misuse.

 AutoNDA by SimpleDocs

-Water pipes.
+Water Pipes.
 The Tenant shall be liable for any damage caused to any water pipes on the Allotment or the Allotment Garden other than those damaged by frost or natural wear and tear.
 A Plan showing the water service locations is located on the Allotment Information Notice Board of the facility.

-Water pipes c.
+Water Pipes.
 Carburetion tubes and devices.

-Water pipes.
+Water Pipes.
 If you are a property owner, you own and are responsible for maintaining all of the pipes and fittings between our water system and the buildings and/ or taps on your property.
 This is referred to as your water system.
 As a property owner, you are responsible for any damage caused by a failure of your water system.
 Upon notification of a failure, we will, as a service to you, repair your water system between our water system and the water meter.
 If the water meter lies more than one metre along the pipe inside your property, we will provide this service up to one metre inside the property boundary.
 If there is no water m eter, we will repair your water system up to one metre within your property boundary closest to our water main.
 Your property includes any easement within which your meter or private service may be situated.
 If you prefer that we do not repair a failure in your water system, you must have the fault repaired by a licensed plumber in accordance with the plumbing, drainage or other regulations or standards that may apply.
 We are not responsible for the repair of: • illegal services and water services installe d contrary to our requirements; • fire services; • backflow prevention devices on non -residential properties; • water services connecting to privately owned water mains such as in some Community Title subdivisions or shared private services; • faults caused by you r wilful or negligent damage.
 We will also not meet the costs of installing new private services or modifying, upsizing or relocating existing private services.

-Related to Water pipes
+Related to Water Pipes

 • Water Provide hot water for lavatory purposes and cold water for drinking, lavatory and toilet purposes.